 Those are all values you can implement in different ways, depending on the current size of your team.

-Be realistic about the fact that it's gonna take time before people are super productive and not oversell it so that people aren't disappointed later.
+Be realistic about the fact that it's gonna take time before people are super productive and do not oversell it so that people aren't disappointed later.
 Make sure you have sufficient documentation so a new hire who's joining knows how the team is working.

 Then, also think about how to balance the human element of onboarding like having an onboarding buddy, and not just giving people a bunch of study material.